How To View Jupiter Through a Telescope

-We will learn a little about Jupiter, and then we will discuss observing Jupiter with your binoculars and with a telescope.
+In this article, we will learn a little about Jupiter, and then we will discuss observing Jupiter with your binoculars and with a telescope.
 We will consider what can be seen and what to look for as you observe.
 We will also discuss stargazing tools to enhance the experience and the challenges we face when observing Jupiter.

 Why isn’t Jupiter always visible in the night sky?

 All the planets orbit the Sun, however, their orbit periods differ.
 Earth’s orbit is defined as 1 year.
 Jupiter’s orbit takes 11.88 Earth years.
-Jupiter orbits the Sun much slower than Earth due to its significant distance from our star, about five times that of the distance between the Sun and the Earth.
+Jupiter orbits the Sun much slower than Earth due to its significant distance from our star, about 5 times that of the distance between the Sun and the Earth.
 On average, it spends about a year traversing each constellation of the Zodiac, moving to the next one approximately every 12 Earth months.
 This pace makes Jupiter’s motion through the sky predictable, enabling astronomers to track its position easily.

 Jupiter is best visible around the period of opposition, the next of which will be on November 3, 2023.
 During this time, Jupiter rises right around sunset and is visible nearly all night, as well as appearing at its biggest and brightest as seen from Earth.
-Jupiter will be visible for the next few months as it drops into the evening sky throughout early 2024, disappearing low at sunset in late April, in time for the superior conjunction on the other side of the Sun on May 18th.
+Jupiter will be visible for the next few months as it drops into the evening sky throughout early 2024, disappearing low at sunset in late April, in time for superior conjunction on the other side of the Sun on May 18th.
 This cycle then repeats, with Jupiter emerging low in the pre-dawn sky in June and gradually getting higher and higher before another opposition on December 7, 2024, and the following superior conjunction on June 24, 2025.

 Jupiter and the Earth travel in elliptical orbits, meaning they are not perfect circles.
 And since the Earth circles the Sun faster, the distance between Jupiter and the Earth is constantly changing.
-During periods where Jupiter is near its farthest from the sun (aphelion) around opposition, it is about 660 million kilometers (410 million miles) away, while during the best oppositions (around perihelion), it is only 590 million kilometers (366 million miles) away.
+During periods where Jupiter is near its farthest from the sun (aphelion) around opposition, it is about 660 million kilometers (410 million miles) away, while during the best oppositions (around the perihelion), it is only 590 million kilometers (366 million miles) away.
 So, there are better and worse years to view Jupiter.

-How Do We Find Jupiter?
+How Do I Find Jupiter?

 A simple internet search will find the dates when Jupiter will be visible in the evening sky.
-Or you can use a planetarium program, like Stellarium, that displays the sky and the movements of the planets and stars.
+Or you can use a planetarium program, like Stellarium, that displays the sky and the movement of the planets and stars.
 The picture shown here is a screen capture from Stellarium.

 The view shown is facing directly south from approximately 40 degrees north latitude.
 The red line that goes from left to right in an arc is called the ecliptic.
-It is an imaginary line that goes from east to west, along which the Sun, Moon, and planets appear to travel.
+It is an imaginary line that goes from east to west along which the Sun, Moon, and planets appear to travel.

 To locate the ecliptic, simply watch the path of the Sun as it goes from sunrise to sunset.
 If the Moon is visible at this time, it will travel along a similar path.
 The Moon is shown in the picture.